vedantthapa/flux-ephemeral-env/README.md

 # flux-ephemeral-env
-Proof of technology for ephemeral environments with GKE and Fllux
+Proof of technology for ephemeral environments with Flux